Next Start

 • Flare-bevel-groove weld

-Tee joints are not usually prepared with groove, unless the base metal is thick and welding on both sides cannot withstand the load the joint must support.
+Tee joints are not usually prepared with grooves, unless the base metal is thick and welding on both sides cannot withstand the load the joint must support.
 A common defect that occurs with tee joints is lamellar tearing—which happens due to restriction experienced by the joint.
 To prevent this, welders will often place a stopper to prevent joint deformities.

 Corner joints have similarities to tee welding joints.
 However, the difference is the location of where the metal is positioned.
-In the tee joint, it’s placed in the middle, whereas corner joints meet in the ‘corner’ in either an open or closed manner—forming an ‘L’ shape.
+In the tee joint, it’s placed in the middle, whereas corner joints meet in the ‘corner’ in either an open or closed manner—forming an L shape.

 These types of joints are among some of the most common in the sheet metal industry, such as in the construction of frames, boxes and other applications.
 There are two ways of fitting up an outside corner joint—either it forms a V-groove (A) or forms a square butt joint (B), as seen in the diagram below.